Syed-Ammad-99/Data-Professional-Survey-Breakdown/README.md

 ### 2. Did you switch careers into Data?

-59% of the voters (372) switch their jobs from different feild and end up in data analyst (26), data engineer/scientist (40) and other (306)

 | Rank | Job Title      | Votes |
 |------|--------------- |-------|
 | 1    | Data Analyst   | 246.00|